 Employees should consider the following when deciding whether or not to utilize an FSA.

-- Employees will be required to substantiate most reimbursements by providing proof, typically in the form of a receipt.
+- Employees will be required to substantiate reimbursements by providing proof, typically in the form of a receipt.

 - All funds contributed are subject to the “use it or lose it” rule.
 In other words, any funds remaining in the FSA at the end of the year are forfeited to the employer.
-Employers are allowed to mitigate some of this liability for MRAs by allowing up to $500 of carryover, or by allowing a grace period during which employees can spend FSA dollars from one year on claims incurred during the first two and a half months of the next year (through March 15 for calendar year MRAs).
+Employers are allowed to mitigate some of this liability for MRAs by allowing a limited carryover or by a allowing grace period (during which employees can spend FSA dollars from one year on claims incurred during the first two and a half months of the next year).
 An employer is only allowed to choose one, but is not obligated to choose either.

 Employers should consider the following when deciding whether or not to offer their employees an FSA.

 - MRAs are subject to the “Uniform Coverage Rule.”
 In other words, an employee’s maximum reimbursement amount (their election plus any employer contribution) must be available from the beginning of the plan year, even if it exceeds the employee’s current contributions.
 Employers should plan ahead for possible claims that would be reimbursed without adequate employee funding.
 As long as an employee stays employed for the entire plan year, they will make up any reimbursed amounts by the end of the plan year.
 Note that DCAs do not work this way.
 Employees may only use DCA funds for reimbursement if they have already contributed those funds to the account.

 - COBRA applies to MRAs, but only under certain circumstances that involve a calculation to determine whether or not an MRA is underspent or overspent.
-Lau & Lau Associates will assist with this calculation.